Not logged in? You're viewing the Free tier. Join for free or log in to access your membership content.

 Salesforce, Inc.

-Salesforce sells enterprise cloud software for sales, service, marketing, commerce, analytics, integration, collaboration, and AI-driven workflow automation.
+Salesforce sells subscription software for sales, service, marketing, data, and collaboration workflows, increasingly augmented by AI automation.

 Summary